TheRedBrain/bettercombat-extension/README.md

 This fix is only active when RPG Inventory is installed and the hand slot overhaul is enabled.

-This setting can disables the fix completely.
+This setting can disable the fix completely.

 WARNING:
 Setting this option to false will disable the RPG Inventory hand slot overhaul.
 This is done to prevent item duplication glitches.